-As part of an EU project called COLLAGE http://projectcollage.eu, we have developed a creativity support tool called Bright Sparks.
+As part of an EU project called COLLAGE, we have developed a creativity support tool called Bright Sparks.
 It has been derived from Michael Michalko's Hall of Fame creativity technique.
 It is a simple and effective technique that allows a problem solver to explore how a well-known persona (either fictional or real) would solve a particular problem.
-You can access it at: http://brightsparks.city.ac.uk.
+Access the Bright Sparks support tool.

 BeCreative is a web-based tool that has been developed by the EU-funded COLLAGE project.
 Its aims are to: